 One can take advantage of this unique ability of legumes in several different ways.
 Growing bean and pea crops in different areas around the garden over successive years (rotating crops) will allow soil in different spots to benefit from the nitrogen they fix.
 Intercropping other crops with a particular planting of legumes will let that second crop take advantage of this year’s nitrogen.
-Planting legumes as a cover crop over winter and then digging it in come spring gives the soil both a nitrogen boost and plenty of green compost (see Cover Crops for Home Gardens - PDF format).
+Planting legumes as a cover crop over winter and then digging it in come spring gives the soil both a nitrogen boost and plenty of green compost (see Cover Crops for Home Gardens PDF).

 Most plants cannot actually provide nutrients for each other, but those that do not compete for the same nutrients often make good companions.
 Bush beans and potatoes appear on many companion lists in part because the former, a flowering, fruit-producing plant, draws heavily on the phosphorus in the soil, while potatoes need a great deal of potassium.
 Inter-cropping tomatoes, lettuce, carrots, and basil makes use of the fact that only two of these plants — lettuce and basil — depend primarily on the same nutrient, nitrogen, which can easily be provided with a foliar spray.